-Walk the Halls of Some of History's Most Infamous Prisoners
+Walk the Halls of the Home of History's Most Infamous Prisoners

 Where else can you find both guided and self-guided tours that are available seven days a week from 11 am to 4 pm most days?
-You can stay and take as long as you like to complete the tour, which includes administrative areas, residential quarters, the chapel, one tier of the East cell block, and the central guard room.
+(Check the website for specific restrictions and closures.)
+You can take as long as you like to complete the tour, including administrative areas, residential quarters, the chapel, one tier of the East cell block, and the central guard room.
 There is also a museum and gift shop at the end of the tour.
-(Check the website for certain restrictions and closures.)

-If you really want to know what the life of an inmate was like, join tour guide Michael Humphrey, a former inmate from the 1960s, who provides an accurate portrayal of what it was like to be a prisoner at The Ohio State Reformatory.
+If you want to know what an inmate's life was like, join tour guide Michael Humphrey, a former inmate from the 1960s, who provides an accurate portrayal of what it was like to be a prisoner at The Ohio State Reformatory.